Degrees and Certifications:

 Defining Moment in My Education

-As a student teacher, I found a level of connectedness with middle school students that was energizing.
+Through the years, I found a level of connectedness with middle school students that was energizing.
 The daily exposure to their inquisitiveness, uniqueness, and desire to figure out how to manipulate themselves in their ever changing world was a challenge I felt compelled to pursue.
 Helping students learn new curriculum and seeing their confidence increase with each success, continues to motivate me to work hard in my profession.
 As I reflect on the students I have taught over the years, I am always in awe in regards to the responsiblity and impact I have on future generations.

 Core Educational Beliefs